geosolutions-it/MapStore2/README.md

 ## Who uses MapStore

 Here below is a small list of organizations using MapStore either directly or through [GeoNode](https://geonode.org/).
-If you want us to add (or remove :( ) your organization from this list, please, contact simone.giannecchini@geosolutionsgroup.com.
+If you want us to add ( or remove 😟 ) your organization from this list, please, contact [simone.giannecchini@geosolutionsgroup.com](mailto:simone.giannecchini@geosolutionsgroup.com) .

 - [City of Genova - Italy](https://mappe.comune.genova.it/MapStore2/#/)
 - [https://sit.comune.bolzano.it/mapstore2/#/](City of Bozen - Italy)